 - Malawah: flatbread layered and folded with butter or ghee inside which makes it very tasty

 - Khobz: flatbread traditionally baked in a tandoor oven

 - Shakshouka: dish of eggs poached in a sauce of tomatoes, chili peppers, onions, potatoes, often spiced with cumin

-- Masoob: dessert made from a base of over-ripe bananas and ground flatbread with cream, cheese, dates, and honey
+- Masoob: a dessert made from a base of over-ripe bananas and ground flatbread with cream, cheese, dates, and honey

 - Fasolia: red or white kidney bean dish with tomatoes, onions, and other vegetables and spices

-- Sabayah: dessert made of layers of pastry with butter in between each layer and Yemeni honey and black sesame seeds on top
+- Sabayah: a dessert made of layers of pastry with butter in between each layer and Yemeni honey and black sesame seeds on top

-- Mahalabiya: dessert made of milk and sugar, and thickened with cornstarch then laced with rose water or orange blossom water
+- Mahalabiya: a dessert made of milk and sugar, and thickened with cornstarch then laced with rose water or orange blossom water

 - Karak: milk tea made with black tea, evaporated milk, and spices, such as cardamon

-- Red tea: made with ground up cardamon
+- Red tea: made with ground-up cardamon

 souvenirs from Yemen